 With only a few ingredients and a simple step-by-step process, you can have a batch of these made quickly.
 They’re great for making ahead or freezing to serve at a later event such as Halloween or Thanksgiving.

 My entire family has fallen deep into the magical depths of the Harry Potter books and after we finish each one we have a watch party.
-I’m always making notes on all the food they eat, but one of our favorites is the delicious pumpkin pasty.
+I’m always making notes on all the food they eat such as the iconic Harry Potter Birthday Cake, but one of our favorites is the delicious pumpkin pasty.

 Ingredients Needed